Codebrahma/redux-action-watch/README.md

 `listenersObj`: Same as above.

 - `onAction`
 It can register a watcher/listener for a action.
 **Arguments**
 `actionType`: Type/name of action.
 Example, `const action = { type: ACTION_A }`.
 Here `ACTION_A` is actionType.
-`listner`: Function which will be invoke on action dispatch.
+`listener`: Function which will be invoke on action dispatch.
 **Returns**
 `unsubscribeFunc`: It returns function.
 Which should invoke to unsubscribe that listener.

 - `onActionOnce`
 It can register a watcher/listener for a action.
 And it will automatically un-subscribe after once invoke.
 **Arguments**
 `actionType`: Type/name of action.
 Example, `const action = { type: ACTION_A }`.
 Here `ACTION_A` is actionType.
-`listner`: Function which will be invoke on action dispatch.
+`listener`: Function which will be invoke on action dispatch.
 **Returns**
 `unsubscribeFunc`: It returns function.
 You can unsubscribe without once invoke.